dolittle/DotNET.Applications/Documentation/Articles/debugging.md

 ---
 title: About Debugging
-description: Learn how to debug into the Bifrost source code
+description: Learn how to debug into the doLittle source code
 keywords: .NET
 author: einari
 ---
 # Debugging

-If you want to debug into the Bifrost source code from Visual Studio you need the symbols downloaded locally In most situations, you'd typically want to just grab the debug-symbols, step into the code and figure out whatever it is you're interested in.
+If you want to debug into the doLittle source code from Visual Studio you need the symbols downloaded locally In most situations, you'd typically want to just grab the debug-symbols, step into the code and figure out whatever it is you're interested in.

 ## Using debug symbols

-All official releases of Bifrost after v1.0.0.8 have the symbols available on [SymbolSource](http://www.symbolsource.org).
+All official releases of doLittle after v1.0.0.8 have the symbols available on [SymbolSource](http://www.symbolsource.org).

 ## Enable source server